dsakic/College/README.md

 HINT:

-Obligatory elements are html, head, body, header, main, nav, footer.
+Mandatory elements are html, head, body, header, main, nav, footer.

 Links are in the picture, title and more about this article.

 The page must be adapted to all devices.

 # 6 task
+Create a new page according to the template from previous tasks.

+We rely on the previous task.
+Under the HTML5 standard, create a new document that will contain all of the elements needed to display a picture gallery of an article (images have a description).
+Article of the sea have title, subtitle, minimum 5 paragraphs, date of publication, link back.

 # 7 task